-DISPLAY Description - 1F- 505 MOJEL The hardware model code.
-Refer to Product Codes on page 57 for more information.
-F- FC03 INPUT The Application number and the assignment of the inputs.
-Refer to Application Information Code on page 58 for more information.
-0 10 1.002 FCØ3 VERS The version of software loaded into the instrument.
-CUSTOM VERS The Customer version code for this installation.
-Refer to Custom Version Codes on page 58 for more information.
+DISPLAY Description 1- 15- 505 MOJEL The hardware model code.
+Refer to Product Codes on page 55 for more information.
+F- FC01 INPUT The Application number and the assignment of the inputs.
+Refer to Application Information Code on page 56 for more information.
+0 10 1.002 FC01 VERS The version of software loaded into the instrument.
+O26357 CUSTOM VERS The Customer version code for this installation.
+Refer to Custom Version Codes on page 56 for more information.
 123456 A3C123 5/N The instrument serial number and unit tag.
 The serial number is on the top line and unit tag is on the bottom left.
 Both items are entered when the instrument application software is initially loaded.
 If the unit tag is not used the default tag, UNIT, will be used.
-1 6 - 15 EDITED 27/08 2002 The time and date when the calibration of the instrument was last edited.
-The format of the time and date is the same as for the data logs.
-This example shows 16:15 (4:15pm) on the 27th August 2002.
+1 6 - 15 EDITED 27/08 2016 The time and date when the calibration of the instrument was last edited.
+This example shows 16:15 (4:15pm) on the 27th August 2016.
 This function is available only if the instrument has the real time clock option.